 The City of Pembroke is committed to providing its customers with the highest quality drinking water possible.
-We are proud to inform you that the City of Pembroke did not have any violations of water quality parameters during 2016.
+We are proud to inform you that the City of Pembroke did not have any violations of water quality parameters during 2018.
 Our water continually meets or surpasses state and federal standards for safe drinking water.
 This annual water quality report will help inform you on where your water comes from, what it contains, and other information.
 For more information about your water or this report, please call Keith Cook, Water/Wastewater Superintendent, at 653-4422.

-The City of Pembroke has two wells which pump groundwater from the Upper Floridian Aquifer. perform treatments at each of the wells to include chlorine disinfection and fluoride is added for tooth and bone development.
-We also add Aquadene (Water Treatment Compound) for corrosion control and to prevent brown These wells pump water. water to a 150,000 gallon elevated storage tank.
-The then enters the water distribution system for your consumption.
+The City of Pembroke has two wells which pump groundwater from the Upper Floridian Aquifer.
+We perform treatments at each of the wells to include chlorine disinfection and fluoride is added for tooth and bone development. also add Aquadene (Water Treatment Compound) corrosion control and prevent brown water.
+These wells pump water to 150,000-gallon elevated storage tank.
+The water then enters the distribution system for your consumption.